 David received an Masters of Education degree in College Student Personnel from Northeastern University, an M.Div. degree from Gordon-Conwell Theological Seminary, and a Bachelor of Science degree in Biology from Purdue University.

-Janine started at the Career and Life Outcomes Center in July 2012 after having worked with students for over seven years as a special education teacher, an outdoor educator, and a counselor.
+Janine started at the Career Center in July 2012 after having worked with students for over seven years as a special education teacher, an outdoor educator, and a counselor.
 Most recently, Janine worked at Colgate University, advising student volunteer teams as well as career counseling.
 Janine holds an AB in English from Princeton University, and an MA in counseling from the University of New Hampshire.
 With her solution-focused style and passion for career assessment and exploration, Janine can be a great resource for students and alumni by helping them identify potential career paths based on their interests, values and skills.

 In addition to her employer relations role, Abby advises students preparing to participate in the NYC program.

 Shannon joined the staff as the Front Desk Coordinator in January 2005.
 In August 2008, she took the position of Publicity & Programming Coordinator and took an elevated role in 2012 as the Assistant Director of Publicity and Programming.
-It is Shannon’s goal to work creatively to send the messages of the Career and Life Outcomes Center to students, alumni and parents by using email, social media and the Career Center weekly publication, The Inside Track.
+It is Shannon’s goal to work creatively to send the messages of the Career Center to students, alumni and parents by using email, social media and the Career Center weekly publication, The Inside Track.
 She is also responsible for administering the Summer Internship Funding program.
-Shannon completed her Associates Degree in Applied Sciences from Herkimer County Community College with a major in Marketing.
+Shannon completed her Associates Degree in Applied Sciences from Herkimer College with a major in Marketing.

 Leslie works closely with the staff to advise students interested in health professions as they explore career options, obtain pre-requisite coursework and experience, and complete the process of applying to health professions schools.
-Leslie has been with the Career and Life Outcomes Center for over 20 years and has served during this time on the Health Professions Advisory Committee as well as serving as the primary advisor for careers in health, education, and human services.
+Leslie has been with the Career Center for over 20 years and has served during this time on the Health Professions Advisory Committee as well as serving as the primary advisor for careers in health, education, and human services.